Tips for Setting SMART Goals for Your Business Plan: Part 1 – Specific

 Tips for Setting SMART Goals for Your Business Plan: Part 6 – Creating the Final SMART Goal

-This article breaks down the 4th part of SMART goal setting, along with tips to help complete the section and apply it to your business planning.
-We have also included a downloadable template to help in creating your business’s Relevant goals.
+This article breaks down the 3rd part of SMART goal setting, along with tips to help complete the section and apply it to your business planning.
+There is a downloadable template included to help in creating your achievable goals.

-Most business owners are aware of how important a business plan is for their success.
+Most business owners are aware of how important a business plan is for the success of their businesses.
 It lays out the different goals that the business aims to achieve, along with the plan for achieving those specific goals.
-However, do we truly understand what should be included in setting a business goal?
 Both in our personal lives and in business, it is essential to have clear objectives!
-Without goals we are not truly in charge of the direction we are heading, and usually end up drifting haphazardly hoping not to run into any problems that will set us back from success – not to mention it’s also hard to measure success without having set goals to accomplish!
+Without goals we are not truly in charge of the direction we are heading, and usually end up drifting haphazardly hoping not to run into any problems that will set us back from success – which it’s also hard to measure success without having set goals to accomplish!
 So, what is one of the best ways to set a business goal, you may be asking?
 Well, we think it’s a smart idea to set SMART goals!
 These are goals that are specific, measurable, achievable, relevant, and time-based.
-Let’s take a look at what the 4th part of SMART goal setting is, along with Relevant tips to help.
+Let’s take a further look at what the 3rd part of SMART goal setting is, along with Attainable tips to help.

 Are Your Business Goals SMART?

-With the why behind it, knowing it is worthwhile in the long run, the right timing, and aligning with the needs of the company, a SMART business goal will provide the Relevance you need to plan.
+Goal setting can be fun!
+With the right budget, personnel, timeline and understanding of the resources you may need, you will set a road map to achieve your business objectives.
 Having a plan set out will also empower you to keep moving forward and seek resolution when you run into the bumps in the road – which will happen!
-Now that you have a better understanding of the Relevant aspects of SMART goal setting, the question left to ask is: “Are your current business goals Relevant?”
+Now that you have a better understanding of the Achievable aspects of SMART goal setting, the question left to ask is: “Are your business goals Achievable?”

-As this is only the 4th step of 5 in SMART goal setting, we think it would be a smart idea to check out the next part in this series: “Tips for Setting SMART Goals for Your Business Plan: Part 5 – Time-Based”.
+As this is only the 3rd step of 6 in SMART goal setting, we think it would be a smart idea to check out the next part in this series: “Tips for Setting SMART Goals for Your Business Plan: Part 4 – Relevant”.